 Spring is a beautiful time of the year; all the plants are coming back to life and nature becomes green again.
 This can be inspiring to start spreading your own green around with some nice marijuana plants.
-Knowing when exactly to put those germinated seeds into the ground can be confusing as it varies depending on where you live.
+Knowing when exactly to put those germinated seeds into the ground can be confusing, as it varies depending on where you live.
 Because cannabis plants have cycles, it is vital that they get the right amount of light and darkness to meet their needs.

-12 hours of light and 12 hours of darkness
+12 Hours of Light and 12 Hours of Darkness

 You may need to grow specific strains according to where you live to get the most out of your plant.
-If you have an early season variety and grow it at a low latitude then it will flower early in the season and the plant will stay small in size even throughout its maturation process.
+If you have an early season variety and grow it at a low latitude, then it will flower early in the season and the plant will stay small in size even throughout its maturation process.
 If you plant the same early-season variety in a northern latitude, then the shorter nights during the summer will give the plant more time to grow before flowering.
 The opposite will happen if you plant a late-season variety strain in a northern latitude.
 It may mature too late in the season to get nice buds.

 Many factors come into play that determines how quickly a marijuana plant matures.
 Altitude, rainfall, and temperature all affect the maturation rate.
 Consistent, mild weather will help the plant to finish sooner, but intense cold or heat can postpone flowering.

 Personal preferences, beliefs, strategies, and cultivation techniques also play a part in when planting takes place.
-Some growers plant according to the phases of the moon as they believe the gravitational pull influences the moisture of the soil.
+Some growers plant according to the phases of the moon, as they believe the gravitational pull influences the moisture of the soil.
 It may sound like something stereotypical, but there is a science behind it.
 Guerilla growers may wait to plant later in the season as a strategic move so that their plants remain small and easier to conceal.
 Some growers that have a limit to the number of plants they may legally possess could strategically plant earlier in the season in order to have larger plants.
-So, when a grower plants their seedlings differs very much according to what fits their needs.
-It's not always according to the textbook when is the best time to plant.
+So, when a grower plants their seedlings differ very much according to what fits their needs.
+It's not always according to the textbook for the best time to plant.